Knjaževac: Geography

-The municipality extends over an area of 1202 km2 and is the sixth largest in the Republic of Serbia.
+The municipality extends over an area of 1202km2 and is the sixth largest in the Republic of Serbia.
 Its countryside is mostly hilly and mountainous.

 The highest point in the territory of the municipality is Midžor on Stara Planina (2169 m), which is also the second highest peak in the Republic of Serbia.
 The lowest point is 176 metres high and is situated in the Knjaževac valley.
 There are 86 inhabited places in the municipality of which 85 are villages.
 The town itself is situated at the confluence of the Trgoviški Timok and the Svrljiški Timok which become the Beli Timok.
 It flows on towards Zaječar, merges with the Crni Timok and becomes simply, Timok.
 It is this river that gives name to the Timok Valley region.

 Knjaževac is connected with other towns by road and railroad traffic.
 It is located between the latitudes of 43°20' and 43°45' north and between the longitudes 22°11' and 22°41' east.

 Climate

-Knjaževac has an humid subtropical climate (Köppen climate classification: Cfa), that's very close to a humid continental climate (Köppen climate classification: Dfb).
-The warmest month is July with an average temperature of 23 °C, whereas the coldest month is January with average temperature of 0.7 °C. Average annual rainfall is 605 mm/m2.
+Knjaževac has a humid subtropical climate (Köppen climate classification: Cfa) bordering on a hot-summer mediterranean climate (Köppen climate classification: Csa).
+The warmest month is July with an average temperature of 23 °C, whereas the coldest month is January with average temperature of 0.7 °C. Average annual rainfall is 606.7 mm/m2.
 There are 306 sunny days and 21 days with snow in a year.